bnbwebexpertise/laravel-bootstrap-form/README.md

 When used in a blade template enclose the helper methods inside an unescaped block: `{!! !!}`

+> __Warning :__ make sure to escape any character which comes from user input (from any possible source) while using raw ouput tags especially when using explicit HTML version of values.

 ### Opening a form

 BootstrapForm has improved the process of opening forms, both in terms of providing Bootstrap classes as well as managing models for model-based forms.